freerange/site/soups/weeknotes/week-857-and-858.snip.markdown

 CoTech is going to have a prominent presence.
 There will be a stand advertising CoTech; a panel on technology and co-ops; and Natasha from Outlandish and [Richard] from [agile{collective}] will lead an hour-long workshop after the panel, focused on selling CoTech and its agencies to the wider co-op movement in the UK.
 They're planning to include our work on Experience CS in a showcase - thanks, both! 💪😎

 The new kid on the block, [workers.coop], seems to be going from strength to strength.
 And I was pleased to see [this report][workers-coop-solid-fund-report] on and proposal for [Solid Fund]'s strategic annual grant funding for workers.coop.
-We've been contributing to Solid Fund since [2017][week-434] and I'll be pleased if the proposal is agreed. 💷
+We've been contributing to Solid Fund [since 2017][joined-solid-fund] and I'll be pleased if the proposal is agreed. 💷

 A while ago, we moved most of our domains from Gandi to [domains.coop] and we recently received a newsletter from the DotCooperation LLC who run domains.coop.
 They're building a [World Map of Co-ops] - it was quite fun to discover that we've been included! 🌍